MA English and Scottish Literature

 Additional costs

-There may be additional costs if you choose to study abroad in Year 3.
+There are likely to be additional costs if you choose to study abroad in Year 3.

 Funding